aws/amazon-kinesis-streams-for-fluent-bit/README.md

 * `experimental_concurrency`: Specify a limit of concurrent go routines for flushing records to kinesis.
 By default `experimental_concurrency` is set to 0 and records are flushed in Fluent Bit's single thread.
 This means that requests to Kinesis will block the execution of Fluent Bit.
 If this value is set to `4` for example then calls to Flush records from fluentbit will spawn concurrent go routines until the limit of `4` concurrent go routines are running.
 Once the `experimental_concurrency` limit is reached calls to Flush will return a retry code.
 The upper limit of the `experimental_concurrency` option is `10`.
 WARNING:  Enabling `experimental_concurrency` can lead to data loss if the retry count is reached.
 Enabling concurrency will increase resource usage (memory and CPU).
 * `experimental_concurrency_retries`: Specify a limit to the number of retries concurrent goroutines will attempt.
 By default `4` retries will be attempted before records are dropped.
 * `aggregation`: Setting `aggregation` to `true` will enable KPL aggregation of records sent to Kinesis.
 This feature isn't compatible with the `partition_key` feature.
 See the KPL aggregation section below for more details.
+* `compression`: Setting `compression` to `zlib` will enable zlib compression of each record.
+By default this feature is disabled and records are not compressed.

 ### Permissions